 Property and Facilities Management requirements will predominantly be driven by the organisational need to increasingly make people and the organisations more efficient.
-Opex consultants can help you to undertake a top level facilities service business review, to reduce individual facilities service costs, or to consider the need for property to define space budgets, options for change, evaluation including financial modelling.
+Opex consultants can help you to undertake a top level facilities service independent strategic review on your business, to reduce individual facilities service costs, or to consider the need for property to define space budgets, options for change, evaluation including financial modelling.

 Property Strategy and review/ audit

 Opex use a demand supply methodology to assess the need for property and to evaluate the performance of the current portfolio.
 We help organisations develop policy and strategy taking into account space requirements, utilisation, condition, cost, location and other key variables.